MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/keyboardshortcuts.md

 | `KeyConfig` | An array of strings indicating which keyboard short cuts to listen for.
 The string must be serialized using JSON (see below). |
 | `OnKey` | The keyboard key code that was detected. |

-After adding the Keyboard Shortcuts code component to the form, configure the `KeyConfig` property with an  array of key combinations.
+After adding the `KeyboardShortcuts` code component to the form, configure the `KeyConfig` property with an  array of key combinations.

 For example: